hashicorp/consul/website/source/docs/guides/connect-gateways.md

   -rules @mesh-gateway-policy.json
 ```

-Now, generate a token for each gateway from the new policy.
+Generate a token for each gateway from the new policy.

 ```text
 $ consul acl token create -description "mesh-gateway primary datacenter token" \